Canonical Noise Distributions and Private Hypothesis Tests: Introduction

 We show that for an arbitrary tradeoff function $f$ {and} any $f$-DP test, a free private $p$-value can always be generated in terms of a CND for $f$.
 We also extend the main results of \citet{awan2018differentially} from $(\ep,\de)$-DP to $f$-DP as well as from i.i.d.
 Bernoulli variables to exchangeable binary data.
 This extension shows that the CND is the proper generalization of the Tulap distribution, and gives an explicit construction of the most powerful $f$-DP test for binary data, {the first DP hypothesis test for a general $f$-DP guarantee.}

-We end with an extensive application to private difference of proportions testing.
+We end with an extensive application to private difference-of-proportions testing.
 Testing two population proportions is a very basic and common hypothesis testing setting that arises when there are two groups with binary responses, such as A/B testing, clinical trials, and observational studies.
 As such, the techniques for testing these hypotheses are standardized and included in most introductory statistics textbooks.
-However, there currently lacks a theoretically based private test with accurate sensitivity and specificity. \citet{karwa2018correspondence} was the first attempt at tackling the private difference of proportions testing problem, and recently \citet{awan2021approximate} used a novel asymptotic method to calibrate the type I errors of a related DP test in large sample sizes.
+However, there currently lacks a theoretically based private test with accurate sensitivity and specificity. \citet{karwa2018correspondence} was the first attempt at tackling the private difference-of-proportions testing problem, and recently \citet{awan2020one} used a novel asymptotic method to calibrate the type I errors of a related DP test in large sample sizes.
 Our application builds off of these prior works, with a much improved analysis and strong theoretical basis in the $f$-DP framework.